ryanrestine/HackTheBox_WriteUps/windows_machines/secnotes_notes.md

 Nmap done: 1 IP address (1 host up) scanned in 13.37 seconds
 ```

 Looks like just a few open ports here.
-Let dig a bit deeper by using the `-sC` and `-sV` flags to use basic scripts and to enumerate versions:
+Lets dig a bit deeper by using the `-sC` and `-sV` flags to use basic scripts and to enumerate versions:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/SecNotes]